AROW: V2X-based Automated Right-of-Way Algorithm for Cooperative Intersection Management: Driver Messenger System (DMS)

 This module is tasked with utilizing the updated local object map and deciding if the HV is currently in one or more of the pre-defined applications within DMS.
 Once identified, DMS executes the corresponding application thread for the next application-specific tasks.
 In this study, we assume a four-way allway SC-I where each of the lanes connecting to the SC-I is a singular lane.
 However, the logic presented throughout in this study along with the proposed AROW algorithm can be applied to any kind of SC-I. Figure \ref{fig:sci_det} shows an example of the SC-I used for this study.

 Since only GPS and V2X communication in the form of Basic Safety Messages (BSMs) are utilized in the creation of the local object map, this study uses a pre-configured map setting with an SC-I whose location is already known by all the participating CAVs as ground-truth.
 Therefore, as CAVs approach the SC-I, they can utilize the known ground truth location of the SC-I to determine their distance $(dist)$ from the SC-I and thus, the stop sign.
-The application detection block considers a CAV $A$ to be within an SC-I application and trigger its application block as long as (\ref{eq_detthresh}) below is satisfied:
+The application detection block considers HV to be within an SC-I application and trigger its application block as long as (\ref{eq_detthresh}) below is satisfied:

-where $dist_{A}$ is the distance of $A$ from the stop sign in its lane and $det_{thresh}$ is the SC-I application detecting distance threshold. $det_{thresh}$ is one of the configurable parameters of SC-I as explained in later sections.
+where $dist$ is the distance of HV from the stop sign in its lane and $det_{thresh}$ is the SC-I application detecting distance threshold. $det_{thresh}$ is one of the configurable parameters of SC-I as explained in later sections.

-Another objective for any CAV within the application detection block upon approaching an SC-I is to detect whether it is the leading CAV in its lane to reach the stop sign or if it is following another CAV in front of it.
-As shown in Figure \ref{fig:sci_det}, a CAV $A$ can be described in a typical SC-I scenario as shown in (\ref{eq_vehs}) below:
+Another objective for HV within the application detection block upon approaching an SC-I is to detect whether it is the leading CAV in its lane to reach the stop sign or if it is following another CAV in front of it.
+As shown in Figure \ref{fig:sci_det}, HV can be described in a typical SC-I scenario as shown in (\ref{eq_vehs}) below:

-where $v_L$ is the leading CAV in a particular lane while approaching an SC-I and it satisfies (\ref{eq_detthresh}) and $V_L$ is the current updated set of all leading CAVs in a SC-I. On the other hand, CAV $v_F$ is following another CAV in front while approaching an SC-I while also satisfying (\ref{eq_detthresh}) and $V_F$ is the set of all following CAVs in an SC-I. Finally, CAV $V_O$ may or may not be the leading CAV however it does not satisfy (\ref{eq_detthresh}), and thus does not qualify for SC-I application.
-As explained in the next section, finding the state of a CAV and its proximity to an upcoming SC-I as per (\ref{eq_vehs}) is significant to determine its priority in the proposed AROW algorithm, especially in scenarios where there are queues of CAVs approaching an SC-I.
+where $v_L$ is the leading CAV in a particular lane while approaching an SC-I and it satisfies (\ref{eq_detthresh}) and $V_L$ is the current updated set of all leading CAVs in a SC-I. On the other hand, CAV $v_F$ is following another CAV in front while approaching an SC-I while also satisfying (\ref{eq_detthresh}) and $V_F$ is the set of all following CAVs in an SC-I. If HV satisfies (\ref{eq_detthresh}) and has a preceding and leading CAV, it is still classified in set $V_F$.
+Since AROW arbitration is only performed among CAVs in set $V_L$, it is sufficient to group all non-leading CAVs satisfying (\ref{eq_detthresh}) to set $V_F$.
+Finally, CAV $v_O$ in set $V_O$ may or may not be the leading CAV however it does not satisfy (\ref{eq_detthresh}), and thus does not qualify for SC-I application.
+As explained in the next section, finding the state of HV and its proximity to an upcoming SC-I as per (\ref{eq_vehs}) is significant to determine its priority in the proposed AROW algorithm, especially in scenarios where there are queues of CAVs approaching an SC-I.